BlazingDB/blazingdb-toolchain/README.md

 CURRENT_CONDA_PREFIX=$CONDA_PREFIX conda build --label "main" -c conda-forge --python=3.7 --output-folder /some/directory/
 ```

-For more details, see the conda-build process.
+For more details see the conda-build process.